 - Clinical trial databases

 RESEARCH TO BE CONDUCTED

 As well as developing core clinical trial knowledge and skills, participants will undertake a process improvement project within a Victorian clinical trial unit.
 In consultation with the unit, the student will monitor a clinical trial process and identify areas for improvement.
 During the second half of the internship, students will work with their host site to implement a ‘process improvement’ activity.

 Clinical trial sites continually evaluate their processes to ensure compliance with ethical, safety and regulatory requirements.
 It’s hoped that PhD researchers will be able to assist units by observing processes within their unit (e.g. the informed consent process, data collection and documentation, handling biological samples, regulation compliance) and identifying opportunities for improvement.

 One of the goals of the VCCC is to contribute to the development of a highly trained clinical trial workforce.
 This program also aims to provide training and work experience, so that candidates have the knowledge and skills to take on study coordinator roles in the future.

-Clinical trial units within the VCCC alliance run numerous clinical trials concurrently which will give students the opportunity to learn about the different stages and types of clinical trials.
+Clinical trial units within VCCC alliance members run numerous clinical trials concurrently which will give students the opportunity to learn about the different stages and types of clinical trials.
 Students will have access to and be mentored by clinical trial experts.